WELCOME CLASS OF 2034!

 Students whose first choice is NOT their Sibling or Home District preference school.

-Each student is designated a Home District school based on their home address.
+Each student has designated a Home District school based on their home address.
 Students who live within one mile of the King School may currently qualify for two Home Districts.
 During the registration appointment, parents will be asked to choose which Home District they wish to designate as their own.
-Home District may influence school assignment.
+Home District may influence school assignments.
 If you have questions about your student’s Home District School, please call or email the Parent Information Center.
 Some schools may have few or no seats available after siblings and first choice Home District students have been assigned.
 You don't know your home district school?
 Please check our directory by address.
 Barbieri does not have a Home District Preference.

-Are conducted for any school where the number of first choice requests exceeds the number of available seats.
+Are conducted for any school where the number of first-choice requests exceeds the number of available seats.

 Any student who is not assigned to their requested Dual Language Program will be placed on a waiting list(s) for the language programs they were not assigned to.
 Dual Language Program waiting lists remain active until the start of second grade.

 Waiting lists will be capped at 44 students and will be maintained for the top two choices if assigned to a first or second choice was not possible.
 If the first or second choice school waiting list has reached 44 students we will add your child to two waiting lists that are not capped at 44 in the order of your numbered preferences from your School Choice form.
 All General Education waiting lists dissolve on Friday, October 1, 2021.